-Capital Requirements and Financing -Pursuant to PGE's latest acknowledged Integrated Resource Plan (IRP), PGE is in the process of constructing the following three new generation resources:
+Capital Requirements and Financing-Pursuant to PGE's latest acknowledged Integrated Resource Plan (IRP), PGE is in the process of constructing the following three new generation resources:

-- Port Westward Unit 2 (PW2)-Construction commenced in May 2013 on PW2, which is a 220 MW natural gas-fired plant located adjacent to the Port Westward and Beaver natural gas-fired generating plants near Clatskanie, Oregon.
+- Port Westward Unit 2 (PW2)-Construction commenced in May 2013 on PW2, which is a 220 MW natural gas-fired flexible capacity resource located adjacent to the Port Westward and Beaver natural gas-fired generating plants near Clatskanie, Oregon.
 This project is currently on budget at an estimated total cost of \$300 million, excluding the allowance for funds used during construction (AFDC), and is expected to be online in the first quarter of 2015.
-As of June 30, 2014, \$231 million, including \$12 million of AFDC, is included in CWIP for PW2.
+As of September 30, 2014, \$254 million, including \$16 million of AFDC, is included in CWIP for PW2.
 The Company has requested in its 2015 General Rate Case (2015 GRC) that cost recovery for the project begin at the point at which the plant is placed into service; - Tucannon River wind farm (Tucannon River)-Construction commenced in September 2013 on Tucannon River, which is a wind farm located in southeastern Washington with a nameplate capacity of 267 MW, consisting of 116 turbines each with a generating capacity of 2.3 MW.
-This project is currently on budget at an estimated total cost of \$500 million, excluding AFDC, and is expected to be online between December 2014 and March 31, 2015.
-As of June 30, 2014, \$363 million, including \$9 million of AFDC, is included in CWIP for Tucannon River.
-The Company had requested recovery of costs related to the project in its 2015 GRC to begin when the plant is placed into service, which at the time was expected to be in the first half of 2015.
-However, in March 2014, PGE submitted a renewable adjustment clause mechanism (RAC) filing to the OPUC to allow for deferral and recovery of costs to begin earlier if the project should come online earlier than contemplated in the 2015 GRC; and - Carty Generating Station (Carty)-Construction commenced in January 2014 on Carty, which is a 440 MW natural gasfired power plant located in Eastern Oregon, adjacent to Boardman.
+This project is currently on budget at an estimated total cost of \$500 million, excluding AFDC, and is expected to be online between December 2014 and early first quarter of 2015.
+As of September 30, 2014, \$484 million, including \$16 million of AFDC, is included in CWIP for Tucannon River.
+The Company requested recovery of costs related t

+- o the project in its 2015 GRC to begin when the plant is placed into service.
+In addition, in March 2014, PGE submitted a renewable adjustment clause mechanism (RAC) filing to the OPUC to allow for deferral and recovery of costs to begin in 2014, if the project should come online in 2014; and - Carty Generating Station (Carty)-Construction commenced in January 2014 on Carty, which is a 440 MW natural gas-fired baseload resource located in Eastern Oregon, adjacent to Boardman.
 This project is currently on budget at an estimated total cost of \$450 million, excluding AFDC, and is expected to be online in mid-2016.
-As of June 30, 2014, \$191 million, including \$9 million of AFDC, is included in CWIP for Carty.
-The Company expects to file for recovery of costs related to this project in a future general rate case.
+As of September 30, 2014, \$234 million, including \$12 million of AFDC, is included in CWIP for Carty.
+The Company expects to file for recovery of costs related to this project in a 2016 General Rate Case (2016 GRC) that will be based on a 2016 test year.

-In total, the Company's capital expenditures in 2014 are expected to approximate \$1 billion , which includes an estimated \$640 million related to the three new generation resources under construction discussed above.
+In total, the Company's capital expenditures in 2014 are expected to approximate \$1 billion, which includes an estimated \$630 million related to the three new generation resources under construction discussed above.
 For additional information on the timing of expenditures for these three new generation resources, see "Capital Requirements" in the Liquidity and Capital Resources section of this Item 2.

-PGE expects to fund 2014 estimated capital requirements with a combination of cash from operations, which is expected to range from \$540 million to \$560 million, and proceeds from long-term bank loans and issuances of FMBs of \$585 million.
+PGE expects to fund 2014 estimated capital requirements with a combination of cash from operations, which is expected to range from \$470 million to \$500 million, and proceeds from long-term bank loans and issuances of FMBs of \$585 million.
 For additional information, see "Liquidity" and "Debt and Equity Financings" in the Liquidity and Capital Resources section of this Item 2.